-Cambridge Corn Exchange Facilities 1,849 seat theatre Music/Concert Stand-up Comedy Children's Shows Dance Musicals 6 dressing rooms of various sizes and facilities.
-There is however no flying facility as it is a listed building.
-The venue has ample storage space, with their Steinway grand piano stored behind the stage in a sealed room with controlled temperature.
-There is also a chair store - the passage through to backstage is often piled high with flight cases, instrument cases, stacked seating and crowd-control barriers.
-Kings Room The Kings room, which was formerly the caretaker's apartment when the building was first built, is now a function room, often used for pre-concert talks and for meetings.
+Cambridge e Corn Exchange Facilities 6 dressing rooms of various sizes and facilities.
+There is however no flying facility as it is a listed.
+The venue has ample storage space, with their St in a sealed room with controlled temperature.
+The through to backstage is often piled high with flight and crowd-control barriers. reinway grand piano stored behind the stage nere is also a chair store - the passage Kings Room The Kings room, which was formerly the caretaker's apartment when the building was first built, is now a function room, often used for pre-concert talks and for meetings.
 This room is available for hire and is the ideal venue for small, intimate meetings, training sessions and presentations.
 The room seats up to 30 people theatre-style or alternatively is the ideal room for 'round-the-table' discussions.
 The space is also ideal for over-head presentations or flip-chart discussions (all necessary equipment provided).
 The room is situated directly above the main entrance of the venue and overlooks the main public area (The Schering Room).
-Flexibility The stage is adjustable and has three possible sizes, with each segment raised and lowered hydraulically
+Flexibility The stage is adjustable and has three possible siz hydraulically es, with each segment raised and lowered